 Jain (Deemed-to-be University) 's Lokamanya Chikmath is Tech Mahindra Young Engineer of the year

 Lokamanya Chikmath of Jain (Deemed-to-be University) won the Tech Mahindra Young Engineer Award, 2014, for the category Structural Health Monitoring.
-He is pursuing his PhD in “Structural Health Monitoring of Fastener Joints: Prognostics Approach” at International Institute of Aerospace Engineering and Management (IIAEM).
+He is pursuing his Ph.D. in “Structural Health Monitoring of Fastener Joints: Prognostics Approach” at the International Institute of Aerospace Engineering and Management (IIAEM).

 Lokamanya confirms that India already does Structural Health Monitoring of its structures and it involves a lot of non-destructive and sensor technology.
 “It’s quite expensive, but these technologies are already in use in our country,” he says.
-Non-destructive and sensor technologies vary from ultrasonic to acoustic emission, which gauge existing damage of the structure and its components, and track the scale of damage.
+Non-destructive and sensor technologies vary from ultrasonic to acoustic emission, which gauges existing damage of the structure and its components and tracks the scale of damage.

-His concept on fastener joints in structural health monitoring enabled him to win the first place in the Tech Mahindra Young Engineer Contest.
-Success did not come overnight though and he researched on the topic for long durations.
+His concept of fastener joints in structural health monitoring enabled him to win first place in the Tech Mahindra Young Engineer Contest.
+Success did not come overnight though and he researched the topic for long durations.
 “It is not like a winning concept.
 Structural Health Monitoring is my research topic and I worked on it.
-The concept is about estimating the residual strength and remaining life of a very primary joint, which if left unanalysed and unattended could cause a catastrophe,” he says.
+The concept is about estimating the residual strength and remaining life of a very primary joint, which if left unanalyzed and unattended could cause a catastrophe,” he says.

 Lokamanya is passionate about his research and intends to serve the nation in a better way through his extensive research.